DavisPL-Teaching/119/lecture1/README.md

 ## Wednesday, October 8

-Announcements and reminders:
+Reminders:

 - HW1 due Fri Oct 17

+Announcements:

 - Midterm date: tenatively set for **Friday, November 7**

 Plan:

+- Start with discussion question

 - Talk about performance

 - (If time) Talk about failures and risks in pipelines

-- We will finish up Lecture 1 today and Friday
+- We will finish up Lecture 1 today and Friday and then move to Lecture 2 on the Shell.